 1) Changing Lifestyle

-Minimising stress and tension and getting enough sleep are the effective ways of contributing to irritable bowel syndrome symptoms cure.
-Get rid of carbonated drinks, alcohol and caffeine for managing normal bowel movement.
+Minimizing stress and tension and getting enough sleep are the effective ways of contributing to irritable bowel syndrome symptoms cure.
+Get rid of carbonated drinks, alcohol, and caffeine for managing normal bowel movement.

 2) Follow Nutritious Diet

-Certain foods trigger IBS and it is important to keep insoluble fibre out of the diet and restrict the intake of milk products.
+Certain foods trigger IBS and it is important to keep insoluble fiber out of the diet and restrict the intake of milk products.

 can get the fruitful result by binging on flaxseeds that get rid of bloating and constipation.
 Furthermore, the low FODMAP diet is proven to be a success among 75% of IBS patients.